-It is not possible for students to visit Berkeley High on their own or to “shadow” a current student.
+Many people have asked if they could visit Berkeley High on their own or if their student could “shadow” a current student.
+This is not possible.
 The school is focused on the education and security of our currently enrolled students.
 We are simply too large a school to accommodate unsupervised visitors.

 World Language Placement: BHS offers five world languages: Spanish, French, Kiswahili, Mandarin, and Latin.

 - Students with little or no previous language experience are placed in level 1.